Disability insurance riders explained

 If you lose your ability to earn an income, a long term disability policy can provide replacement income that lasts for years — even decades — helping you and your family maintain your lifestyle.

-Riders in a disability insurance policy are optional provisions that can give you extra protection and benefits.
+Riders in a disability insurance policy are optional provisions that can give you extra protection and benefits, ensuring financial support when you’re unable to work at full capacity.
 However, they come at an added cost, that you may or may not want.

 This article can help you learn more by covering: